cocos/cocos-docs/en/concepts/scene/skybox.md

 The skybox supports the following environment map assets:

-1. a single texture of type TextureCube, which can be set in the Creator.
+1. a single texture of type TextureCube, which can be set in Creator.

     - Cube Cross images